bartosz-skejcik/devdeck/README.md

 ### Submitting Your Changes

-Once you're ready to submit your changes, push your branch to the repository and create a pull request.
-Please ensure your code adheres to the existing coding conventions and test coverage.
+Once you're ready to submit your changes, push your branch to your forked repository and create a pull request from your forked repository to the original repository.

-I appreciate your contributions and look forward to seeing your pull requests!

-### Submitting Your Changes

-Once you're ready to submit your changes, push your branch to the repository and create a pull request.
 Please ensure your code adheres to the existing coding conventions and test coverage.

 I appreciate your contributions and look forward to seeing your pull requests!